Jplee0202/Auto-Corrector/README.md

-# Automatic Correction for Handwritten Mathmetical Formula
+# Automatic Correction for Handwritten Mathemetical Formula
 Detecting lines of mathematical problems then solve it!
 ## We develop two kinds of model for recognizing math operators and numbers.
 **Low-level model**: Adpoting BOW + SVM for image classification